softprops/cappi/README.md

 would be expected to be located in a file named `src/test/scala/foo/BarBenchmark.scala`

-You can see the full list of resolved benchmarks by running the following the the sbt REPL
+You can see the full list of resolved benchmark class names by running the following the the sbt REPL

 ```scala
 show cappi::benchmarks
 ```

-Alternatively you can override the `benchmarks` setting in your build definition.
+Alternatively, you can override the `benchmarks` setting in your build definition

 ```scala
 (cappi.Keys.benchmarks in cappi.Keys.cappi) := Seq("foo.BazBenchmark")